-Rozalyn Anderson, Assistant Professor, Ph.D., 2000 Nutrient sensitive regulatory pathways in aging and age-associated disease.
+Rozalyn Anderson, Associate Professor, Ph.D., 2000.
+Nutrient sensitive regulatory pathways in aging and age-associated disease.

 Alan D. Attie, Professor of Biochemistry; Ph.D., 1980.
 Cell biology of lipoprotein assembly; genetics of obesity and diabetes.

-Neil C. Binkley, Associate Professor of Medicine, M.D.
+Neil C. Binkley, Professor of Medicine, M.D.
 1979.
 Vitamin K insufficiency and osteoporosis.

 Thomas D. Crenshaw, Professor of Animal Science; Ph.D.
 1980.
 Skeletal tissue growth and assessment; statistical approaches to establishment of mineral and amino acid requirements; swine nutrition.